-I think waiting a couple more days before sealing may have have prevented this or maybe I should have just waxed them instead.
-Either way it was worth trying but I wouldn’t recommend using it for painting upholstered furniture.
+I think waiting a couple more days before sealing may have prevented this or maybe I should have just waxed them instead.
+Either way, it was worth trying but I wouldn’t recommend using it for painting upholstered furniture.

 Here are a few more photos of the captain’s chair installed in the RV.
 We haven’t installed the passenger chair yet because we need to keep that area open while we update the cabinet in the front.

 Overall, we are very happy with the results and it was an interesting experiment.

 If you have some chairs you are considering getting rid of or replacing, maybe all they need is a little love and some fresh paint.
 And if you are thinking about updating your RV captain’s chairs I hope you found this post helpful.

 I’ll be sure to update this post in a few months to let you know how the chairs are holding up.